ATTPC/Spyral/README.md

 ## Usage

+For a full user guide and documentation see [our docs](https://attpc.github.io/Spyral/).
+Below is a very brief sketch of using Spyral.

 ### Configuration

 User configuration parameters are passed through JSON files.
 Configuration files are passed at runtime to the script.